d-a-v-i-d-w-r-i-g-h-t/just-another-text-editor/README.md

 ## Usage

-If installed locally for development purposes, the webpack can be built and the application started with a single script command,
+If installed locally for development purposes, the webpack can be built and the application started with a single script command:
 ```
 npm run start
 ```